IPO Chart

 - Output

-IPO chart is a breakout to determine the inputs, processing, and outputs of the flowchart.
+The IPO chart is a breakout to determine the flowchart’s inputs, processing, and outputs.

-The Output column specifies the output of the flowchart displayed in the Master Console window, output file.
+In Raptor flowchart, the Output column specifies the output of the flowchart displayed in the Master Console window, output file, etc.

 Example

-Process column contains the processing to the input to provide valuable information to the user in the form of the output.
-To compute the rectangle area we need to multiply the length and the width of the rectangle.
+The process column contains the processing of the input to provide valuable information to the user in the form of the output.
+To compute the rectangle area, we need to multiply the length and the width of the rectangle.

 area= length * width

-The output provides the output to the user.
-The mandatory output is the area of the rectangle.
-To enhance the user experience, we can replay the input variables to the output screen as well.
+The output provides the user with the required output, the area of the rectangle.
+To enhance the user experience, we can replay the input variables on the output screen.

 RAPTOR Tutorials